ut-ras/RobotathonESP32/docs/_sections/_guide-game-overview/game-desc.md

 ## Section 3: Dodge the Lasers

 ### Line Challenge
-Requires manual or automated completion of collection but not preparation.
+Your robot must follow the path and make it to the end of the line while carrying a ping pong ball.
-Your robot must follow the path and make it to the end of the line while carrying a ping pong ball If your robot gets stuck or lost, you may reset your robot, but you must start from the beginning of the path.
+If your robot gets stuck or lost, you may reset your robot, but you must start from the beginning of the path.

 {: .highlight}